stephweb/daw-php-validator/_docs/en/doc.md

-## Contribuer
+## Contributing

-### Bugs et vulnérabilités de sécurité
+### Bugs and security Vulnerabilities

-Si vous découvrez un bug ou une faille de sécurité au sein de DAW PHP Validator, merci d'envoyez message à Steph.
+If you discover a bug or a security vulnerability within DAW PHP Validator, please send a message to Steph.
+Thank you.
-Tout les bugs et failles de sécurité seront traitées rapidement.
+All bugs and all security vulnerabilities will be promptly addressed.

-### Licence
+### License

-DAW PHP Validator est une librarie Open Source sous la licence MIT.
+The DAW PHP Validator is Open Source software licensed under the MIT license.